Turbulent processes and mean-field dynamo: Mean-field dynamo models

 \subsection{Basic model}

-We discuss some results of the state of art mean-field dynamo model of the solar dynamo developed recently by \citet{Pipin2019c}.
+We discuss some results of the state-of-the-art mean-field dynamo model of a solar dynamo developed recently by \citet{Pipin2019c} (hereafter PK19).
 The magnetic field evolution is governed by the mean-field induction equation: